martinmugnier/martinmugnier.github.io/_pages/about.md

 ## News
 *Upcoming events:*
-- September 16-18, 2021: I will give a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at the Bristol Econometric Study Group
+- September 16-18, 2021: I will give a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at the Bristol Econometric Study Group.
-[comment]: <>(- August 23-27, 2021: I will give an online talk at the EEA-ESEM Virtual 2021)

 *Older events:*
 - July 1-3, 2021: I gave an online talk at the 2021 China Meeting of the Econometric Society (CMES 2021, virtual).